AGRINFO AGRINFO logo

 Update

-This Order will apply from 8 February 2026.
+The Order was notified to the World Trade Organization (WTO) on 9 January 2026, and has applied since 8 February 2026.
 It applies only to foods put on the French market, and not to foods put on other EU Member State markets.

 Impacted Products